 19. Simple farmhouse living room

-The simple farmhouse living room avoids over-the-top decor in favor of a clean and uncomplicated aesthetic that is easy to design focuses on a few key pieces of high-quality furniture and a limited number of decorative accents.
-A sturdy wooden coffee table, a comfortable neutral sofa, and a few well-placed plants are often all that is needed to create a beautiful lack of clutter makes the room feel peaceful and organized, which is perfect for busy families who want a stylish home without the stress of constant is a humble and honest approach to design that feels very authentic.
+The simple farmhouse living room avoids over-the-top decor in favor of a clean and uncomplicated aesthetic that is easy to maintain.
+This design focuses on a few key pieces of high-quality furniture and a limited number of decorative accents.
+A sturdy wooden coffee table, a comfortable neutral sofa, and a few well-placed plants are often all that is needed to create a beautiful space.
+The lack of clutter makes the room feel peaceful and organized, which is perfect for busy families who want a stylish home without the stress of constant tidying.
+It is a humble and honest approach to design that feels very authentic.

 20. French country farmhouse living room